ddangcsu/p2-ddang.csu/README.txt

        Path c:/MinGW/bin must be added in the PATH environment variable

 NOTE:  The bound method with merging binaries relied on a separator marker.
-I put in "DAVID"  as a separator.
-If any binaries that coincidentally contain that string in the exact format (5 bytes all capitalized), then the bound program may break as it split the binary incorrectly.
+I put in "@DAVIDCPSC456" as a separator.
+If any binaries that coincidentally contain that string in the exact format, then the bound program may break as it split the binary incorrectly.

 ###############################################################################
 #  Observation